spraakbanken/metadata-api/README.md

 Some resources have long descriptions that cannot be stored in the META-SHARE xml files.
 These descriptions are stored as html files in SVN (https://svn.spraakdata.gu.se/sb-arkiv/pub/resurstext).
 A description for a resource with machine name `my-resource` should be named `my-resource_eng.html` or `my-resource_swe.html` and stored in the above SVN repository.
 Then it will automatically be detected and served by the REST-API.
+A long resource description can also be supplied directly in the json metadata.

 ## Blacklisted resources